Seasawher/mathlib4-help/docs/tactics.md

 ## slice_lhs
 Defined in: `sliceLHS`

-`slice_lhs a b => tac` zooms to the left hand side, uses associativity for categorical composition as needed, zooms in on the `a`-th through `b`-th morphisms, and invokes `tac`.
+`slice_lhs a b => tac` zooms to the left-hand side, uses associativity for categorical composition as needed, zooms in on the `a`-th through `b`-th morphisms, and invokes `tac`.

 ## slice_rhs
 Defined in: `sliceRHS`

-`slice_rhs a b => tac` zooms to the right hand side, uses associativity for categorical composition as needed, zooms in on the `a`-th through `b`-th morphisms, and invokes `tac`.
+`slice_rhs a b => tac` zooms to the right-hand side, uses associativity for categorical composition as needed, zooms in on the `a`-th through `b`-th morphisms, and invokes `tac`.

 ## smul_tac